kscholty/SmartShuntINA226/README.md

         4: Identifier (This register contains the ID 0xBF39D to distinguish it from other sensors)
         5: Set SOC (Can be used to set an SOC, e.g. after startup)
     ```
-    - Input Registers (again the first 8 are identical to the PZEM-017, however, here the current and POwers can be negative)
+    - Input Registers (again the first 8 are identical to the PZEM-017, however, here the current and power can be negative)
     ```
         0: Bus Voltage
         1: Current